jsdclxvi/Reforestation/README.md

-## What did the ocean say to the beach?
-Thanks for all the sediment.
+## Whoever invented the knock-knock joke should get a no bell prize.